|Email Page||Printer Friendly Version|

 The more I lecture and give clinics in how to negotiate the surf zone in a sea kayak, the more I am confronted with misinformation in the paddling sector.
 The two most common quotes I hear are "brace into the wave and you will stay up" and lay on the front deck when you punch through a wave.
 I believe these are two fine examples of "a little bit of knowledge can be a dangerous thing."

-I have dealt with the details of "brace into the wave and you will stay up" in the USK article "Side Surfing Control" (August 2004 Skill of the Month).
+I have dealt with the details of "brace into the wave and you will stay up" in the USK article "Side Surfing Control".
 You need to do more than brace to stay upright.
 If you do not properly edge your kayak all the bracing in the world will NOT keep you upright.

 As for "lie on your front deck", I will share with you what I have learned and observed with all of my years of playing and teaching in the surf zone.
-See USK article "Launching A Kayak Through Surf" (September 2003 Skill of the Month), for the full strategy of launching your kayak through surf.
+See USK article "Launching A Kayak Through Surf", for the full strategy of launching your kayak through surf.
 Right now we are focusing on the fine details of punching through a wave which is only one component of getting through the surf zone.

 As you approach a wave you can determine if the wave will break over you.
 The bigger the wave the more momentum you will need to break through the wave.
 This is where you will want the most power out of your forward stroke.
 To get the speed, I recommend you paddle with a more vertical stroke.
 As you can see, as the paddler gets closer to the wave he has increased the angle of his stroke for the most power.